I Knew You Were Trouble: Background and production

-"I Knew You Were Trouble" was written by Swift, Martin, and Shellback.
-The song was recorded by Michael Ilbert at MXM Studios in Stockholm, Sweden, and by Sam Holland at Conway Recording Studios in Los Angeles.
-It was mixed by Şerban Ghenea at MixStar Studios in Virginia Beach, Virginia, and mastered by Tom Coyne at Sterling Sound Studio in New York City.
-In an interview with the Associated Press, Swift described Martin and Shellback as "dream collaborators" because they took her ideas in a different direction, which challenged her as a songwriter.
+"I Knew You Were Trouble" was recorded by Sam Holland at Conway Recording Studios in Los Angeles and by Michael Ilbert at MXM Studios in Stockholm, Sweden; Eric Eylands provided recording assistance.
+The track was mixed by Şerban Ghenea at MixStar Studios in Virginia Beach, Virginia, and mastered by Tom Coyne at Sterling Sound Studio in New York City.
+Martin and Shellback both produced "I Knew You Were Trouble" and played keyboards in it; the latter also programmed the song and played acoustic guitar, electric guitar, and bass guitar.